31 Signs You’re Financially Stable

 I also hesitated to include this on the list though I believe a financially stable person can and does give out of what they have and makes a plan to do so.
 You’re able to give with ease and not in fear of what it might do to your finances.

 You Don’t Bounce Checks

 I think this is one of the very few things I didn’t do when I was mired in debt.
 That being said, a financially stable person doesn’t bounce checks.
-Now, I know mistakes can happen but you get the point – you’re not actively bouncing checks.
+Now, I know mistakes can happen but you get the point – you’re not actively bouncing checks all over town.
 A financially confident person knows what they have in their bank account and doesn’t watch their checks bounce like a rubber ball.